jannickstein/jannickstein.github.io/README.md

-This is the public repository for my personal website jannickstein.com
+This is the public repository for my personal website <a href="https://jannickstein.com">jannickstein.com</a>